Herbert Kitchener, 1st Earl Kitchener: Reduction in powers

 Kitchener continued to lose favour with politicians and professional soldiers.
 He found it "repugnant and unnatural to have to discuss military secrets with a large number of gentlemen with whom he was but barely acquainted".
 Esher complained that he would either lapse into "obstinacy and silence" or else mull aloud over various difficulties.
-Milner told Gwynne (18 August 1915) that he thought Kitchener a "slippery fish".
-By autumn 1915, with Asquith's Coalition close to breaking up over conscription, he was blamed for his opposition to that measure (which would eventually be introduced for single men in January 1916) and for the excessive influence which civilians like Churchill and Haldane had come to exert over strategy, allowing ad hoc campaigns to develop in Sinai, Mesopotamia and Salonika.
-Generals such as Sir William Robertson were critical of Kitchener's failure to ask the General Staff (whose chief James Wolfe-Murray was intimidated by Kitchener) to study the feasibility of any of these campaigns.
-These operations were certainly feasible, but assumed a level of competence that the British armed forces proved unable to achieve at that time.
+Alfred Milner told Howell Arthur Gwynne (18 August 1915) that he thought Kitchener a "slippery fish".
+By autumn 1915, with Asquith's Coalition close to breaking up over conscription, he was blamed for his opposition to that measure (which would eventually be introduced for single men in January 1916) and for the excessive influence which civilians like Churchill and Richard Haldane had come to exert over strategy, allowing ad hoc campaigns to develop in Sinai, Mesopotamia and Salonika.
+Generals such as Sir William Robertson were critical of Kitchener's failure to ask the Imperial General Staff (whose chief James Wolfe-Murray was intimidated by Kitchener) to study the feasibility of any of these campaigns.
+These operations were certainly feasible but assumed a level of competence that the British armed forces proved unable to achieve at that time.
 Tactical incompetence in the Gallipoli campaign meant that even a fairly straightforward task ended in disaster.

 Kitchener advised the Dardanelles Committee (21 October) that Baghdad be seized for the sake of prestige then abandoned as logistically untenable.
-His advice was no longer accepted without question, but the British forces were eventually besieged and captured at Kut.
+His advice was no longer accepted without question, but the British forces fell short of their objective and were eventually besieged and captured at Kut.

 Archibald Murray (Chief of the Imperial General Staff) later recorded that Kitchener was "quite unfit for the position of secretary of state" and "impossible", claiming that he never assembled the Army Council as a body, but instead gave them orders separately, and was usually exhausted by Friday.
 Kitchener was also keen to break up Territorial units whenever possible whilst ensuring that "No 'K' Division left the country incomplete".
 Murray wrote that "He seldom told the absolute truth and the whole truth" and claimed that it was not until he left on a tour of inspection of Gallipoli and the Near East that Murray was able to inform the Cabinet that volunteering had fallen far below the level needed to maintain a BEF of 70 divisions, requiring the introduction of conscription.
 The Cabinet insisted on proper General Staff papers being presented in Kitchener's absence.